Alvin Lee: Career

 Ten Years After had success, releasing ten albums together, but by 1973 Lee was feeling limited by the band's style.
 Moving to Columbia Records had resulted in a radio hit song, "I'd Love to Change the World" but Lee preferred blues-rock to the pop style the label preferred.
 He left the group after their second Columbia LP.
 With American Christian rock pioneer Mylon LeFevre, along with guests George Harrison, Steve Winwood, Ronnie Wood and Mick Fleetwood, he recorded and released On the Road to Freedom, an acclaimed album that was at the forefront of country rock.
-Also in 1973, he sat in on the Jerry Lee Lewis double album The Session...Recorded in London with Great Artists recorded in London, featuring many other guest stars including Albert Lee, Peter Frampton and Rory Gallagher.
+Also in 1973, he sat in on the Jerry Lee Lewis double album The Session recorded in London, featuring many other guest stars including Albert Lee, Peter Frampton and Rory Gallagher.
 A year later, in response to a dare, Lee formed Alvin Lee & Company to play a show at the Rainbow Theatre in London and released it as a double live album, In Flight.
 Various members of the band continued on with Lee for his next two albums, Pump Iron! and Let It Rock.
 In late 1975, he played guitar for a couple of tracks on Bo Diddley's The 20th Anniversary of Rock 'n' Roll all-star album.
 He ended the 1970s with an outfit called Ten Years Later, with Tom Compton on drums and Mick Hawksworth on bass, which released two albums, Rocket Fuel (1978) and Ride On (1979), and toured extensively throughout Europe and the United States.

 The 1980s brought another change in Lee's direction, with two albums that were collaborations with Rare Bird's Steve Gould and a tour for which the former John Mayall and Rolling Stones guitarist Mick Taylor joined his band.

 Lee's overall musical output includes more than 20 albums, including 1987's Detroit Diesel, 1989's About Time (the reunion album he did with Ten Years After) recorded in Memphis with producer Terry Manning and the back to back 1990s collections of Zoom and Nineteen Ninety-Four (US title I Hear You Rockin).
 Guest artists on the albums included George Harrison and Jon Lord.

 In Tennessee, recorded with Scotty Moore and D. J. Fontana, was released in 2004.
+Saguitar was released in 2007.
 Lee's last album, Still on the Road to Freedom, was released in September 2012.